 The target to maintain access to 6 months of emergency supply developed in recognition of the need to maintain access to water even during prolonged emergencies.
-For example, an earthquake in the Delta area could potentially reduce or completely cut off the conveyance of State Water Project (SWP) water to southern California, and the ability to store and access locally stored water will help to address this type of emergency.
+For example, an earthquake in the Delta area or another emergency could potentially reduce or completely cut off the conveyance of State Water Project (SWP) water to southern California or MWDSC's regional water systems.
+This would require the ability to store and access local water supplies.
 For the purposes of this target, "stored water" is considered to be groundwater that is accounted for within a groundwater basin as long-term storage, and is accounted for through watermaster reporting.
-"Locally" refers to water stored within the Los Angeles County region by local water suppliers.
+"Local" refers to water stored within the Los Angeles County region by local water suppliers.
+The 6-month storage target is based on MWDSC's Emergency Storage Objective which considers a 6- to 12- month outage period for the imported supply aqueducts based on the latest seismic information and estimates of repair duration for the different aqueducts (MWDSC, 2019b).
+While MWDSC may have the ability to supply limited imported water during emergency outage periods to its member agencies, not all suppliers in Los Angeles County are MWDSC member agencies and there is uncertainty regarding the length of time an outage would occur.